lascar/alphawholesale/README.md

 ## INSTALATION IN DEVELOPMENT

 * For your config/database.yml the db user, password and database must be informed in secret.yml.enc (see SECRET_YML_ENC_EXAMPLE.md)

-* <code> bundle exec rake db:create &&  bundle exec rake db:migrate && bundle exec rake db:seed &&  bundle exec rake nb:make_products && bundle exec rake db:seed</code>
+* <code> bundle exec rails db:create &&  bundle exec rails db:migrate &&
+bundle exec rails db:seed &&  bundle exec rails products:make_products &&
+bundle exec rails products:make_examples</code>

-* For use of the webpack server in dev you have to run in a console apart <code>./bin/webpack-dev-server</code>.
+* For use of the webpack server in dev you have to run in a console apart
+<code>./bin/webpack-dev-server</code>.

 You will obtain 3 users (broker1, supplier1, customer1, password 'password83')

-and a list of fake products and 3 offers the second time seed is run.
+and a list of 3 fake products (with each 3 varieties, packagings, sizes and calibers
++ each subcategory an undefined) , 4 concrete products, 2 offers and 1 order.

 The products are based on 'config/locales/products/en.yml' (<code>rake nb:make_products</code>).

-For production you have to change this list accordingly to his simple syntax.
+Redis must run and you have to run <code>bundle exec sidekiq -C config/sidekiq.yml</code>
+if you want the jobs to run.

 If you want to add a product, simply add it in the file (product, variety, aspect and/or packaging);
-the task is idempotent, no problem.
+the tasks and the seeds are idempotent, no problem.

-So you can login as customer or supplier, do not forget to attach product before

-doing an offer or order.
+So you can login as customer or supplier, do not forget to attach product and create a concrete product before doing an offer or order.

 You can login as broker at /brokers/sign_in and approve the offer or the order

-If you want some examples of attached product, you can run

-<code>rails products:make_attached_products_list_examples</code>

-You will obtains 8 attached products build on the 2 first products of config/locals/products/en.yml

 ## RESILIENT NATURE

-No inference are made (we try...) upon the media employed by the user (screen or not, size

-of screen, help with webreader or not).
+No inference are made (we try...) upon the media employed by the user (screen or not (todo), size of screen, help with webreader or not).

 Bootstrap 4 is amazing (thanks to the flexboxes) at that.